dimagi/commcare-hq/README.md

     $ ./manage.py collectstatic --noinput
     $ ./manage.py compilejsi18n

+You should run `./manage.py migrate` frequently, but only use the environment variable CCHQ_IS_FRESH_INSTALL during your initial setup.
+It is used to skip a few tricky migrations that aren't necessary for new installs.

 Create a project.
 The following command will do some basic setup, create a superuser, and create a project.
 The project-name, email, and password given here are specific to your local development environment.
 Ignore warnings related to Raven for the following three commands.